Alexandra Paschalidou-Moreti: Awards and affiliations

 Alexandra Paschalidou-Moreti received the Award of the Universal Exhibition of Berlin in 1938 and was made an “Honorary Citizen of the State of New York” in 1939.
 Furthermore, she obtained the Prize of the International Exhibition of Thessaloniki in 1950.
 Finally, the state of Greece awarded her the Prize of National Resistance.

-For her overall work she received awards from the City of Athens in 1996 as well as from the Organization of Women Engineers in 2000 and in 2007.
+For her overall work, she received awards from the City of Athens in 1996.
+She also received awards from the Organization of Women Engineers in 2000 and in 2007.

 Alexandra Paschalidou-Moreti was a member of the Architecture Department of the Greek Technical Chamber and the Architects Club, the Architectural Company, the International Union of Architects/ U.I.A. / MOUVEMENT EUROPEEN / Greek National Council/ SOCIETE EUROPEENNE DE CULTURE / Venice.
 Moreover, she was a board member of many management councils for organizations such as Y.W.C.A Greece, Professional Women’s Club, Literature and Arts Club, Friends of Athens Club.

 She was fluent in three foreign languages: French, English and Italian.

 The documents and files of Dimitris Moretis and Alexandra Paschalidou-Moreti are kept by their children.
-Part of the material can be found in the National History Museum of Athens, in the Greek Literature and History Archives as well as in the Benaki Museum.
+Part of the material can be found in the National History Museum of Athens, in the Greek Literature and History Archives, as well as in the Benaki Museum.